 Larger items like cars or even buildings can be claimed over time as depreciating assets.
-And you may also be able to claim (over a five year period) certain capital costs in setting up or ceasing a business, as long as an outright deduction can’t be claimed for that expenditure.
+And you may also be able to claim (either immediately or over a five year period) certain capital costs in setting up or ceasing a business, as long as an outright deduction can't be claimed for that expenditure.

 REPAIRS, REPLACEMENT, MAINTENANCE